keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 and one location.
 That means that you won't have to go to multiple systems and collect data manually anymore.
 Keboola will do it for you.

 With this end-to-end flow you can bring into Keboola data from one or more marketing channels of your choice (Facebook Ads, LinkedIn Ads, Google Ads, and Bing Ads).
-After all the necessary tasks are performed on the data, you load the results into Snowflake, Google BigQuery, Google Sheets or PostgreSQL.
+After all the necessary tasks are performed on the data, you load the results into Snowflake, Google BigQuery, Google Sheets, or PostgreSQL.

 **The flow, in a nutshell:**